🇷🇺 RUSSIA · TRANS-SIBERIAN + OYMYAKON

 +

-We book 2nd class (platzkart) , open bunk carriages that sleep about 54 people.
-Yes, it's communal.
-Yes, it's the right way to do this trip.
-You share space with Russian families, soldiers, students, Siberian grandmothers bringing preserved food in glass jars.
-It's not luxury , it's an experience.
-1st class (SV/coupe) is a private 2-berth compartment , cleaner, quieter, more expensive.
-We can arrange a 1st class upgrade at extra cost if you want it.
-Let us know when you book.
+We book 2nd class (platzkart), open bunk carriages that sleep about 54 people.
+Yes, it's communal, and yes, it's the right way to do this.
+You share space with Russian families, soldiers, students, and Siberian grandmothers carrying preserved food in glass jars.
+We break the long Moscow to Irkutsk run with hotel nights in Kazan and Yekaterinburg so you reset along the way.
+1st class (SV / coupe) is a private 2-berth compartment, quieter and more expensive; we can arrange an upgrade at extra cost if you ask when you book.

 +